Rolands-Laucis/Socio/README.md

 * [Simple Documentation](https://github.com/Rolands-Laucis/Socio/blob/main/Documentation.md)

 ---
-This lets you write SQL in your frontend code, that automagically refreshes on all clients when a resource is changed on any (optionally) connected DB.
+This replaces the REST API paradigm in your app, by letting you write SQL in your frontend code, that automagically refreshes on all clients when a resource is changed on any (optionally) connected DB.
 Additionally, create any generic JS variables on your server to be realtime synced across all clients using "Server Props".

 Agnostic of framework, build tool, server lib and SQL database.
 Requires Node.js >= 16 LTS.